-The exhibition, which has been put together by Jenny (652460), Gerald (07736 480342) and Audrey Lorford is intended to follow the time-line of the war, changing every month or so to mark different events and points in the four years this country was at war.
-If you have any objects, articles or memories you would like to contribute to the exhibition, please do get in touch.
+An exhibition charting the part residents of Hintlesham and Chattisham played in The Great War is also on display in St Nicholas Church, Hintlesham.
+Put together by Gerald Main, Jenny Cox and Audrey Lorford, it follows the time-line of the war, changing every month or so to mark different events and points in the four years this country was at war.
+If you have any objects, articles or memories you would like to contribute to the exhibition, or to the Memorial website, please do get in touch.

 The 1st July 1916 was the worst day in the history of the British Army.
 The series of attacks on that long bloody Saturday on the Somme cost the lives of 20,000 British soldiers with a further 40,000 wounded.
 The battle lasted 4 months before becoming literally stuck in the mud in November.
 By the "close of play" the British had suffered 420,000 casualties, the French 190,000 and the Germans 620,000.